jackfranklin/javascriptplayground.com/_posts/2016-03-07-http2-and-you.md

   }
 ```

-Someone could write an article about the details of what's happening under the hood here... oh, wait someone did ([HTTP/2 Server Push by Arnout Engelen](http://blog.xebia.com/http2-server-push)).
+([HTTP/2 Server Push by Arnout Engelen](http://blog.xebia.com/http2-server-push)) does a great job of explaining how http2's server push works.
 The server is actually pushing a promise, and then it sends the accompanying response if the client doesn't stop it.
-Let's break this down, shall we.

 In our code we use the HTTP/2 specific response `push` method (via [http2 public API](https://github.com/molnarg/node-http2/wiki/Public-API)) to transmit a promise of a file to be served in the response.

 ```javascript
 response.push(file.path)